Other Invertebrates

 Hearing

-A bumblebee does not have ears, and it is not known whether or how a bumblebee can hear sound waves passing through the air, however they can feel the vibrations of sounds through wood and other materials.
+A bumblebee does not have ears, and it is not known whether or how a bumblebee can hear sound waves passing through the air, however she can feel the vibrations of sounds through wood and other materials.

 Heart